Alidafh/FYS-STK4155/project2/code/README.md

 | skynet | Contains the neural network and regression classes |
 | mnist_loader | needed to load the mnist data, written by M. Nielsen |

+The following files are examples of use and are what we have used to generate the results for the report in the report folder.

 | Files | Description |
 | ------ | ------ |